 Admission for Ph.D. study is offered to students having good undergraduate training in biochemistry, physics, organic chemistry, physical chemistry, biology, and mathematics.
 Students lacking preparation in a particular field, but otherwise qualified, may be admitted and given the opportunity to strengthen their backgrounds by taking the appropriate courses.
 The BMB program especially encourages applications from minority students.

 Biomedical Graduate Studies (BGS) serves as the administrative home for all graduate groups that confer a Ph.D. in the basic biomedical sciences at the University of Pennsylvania.
 General admission information can be obtained from the BGS website: http://www.med.upenn.edu/bgs/applicants_phd.shtml.
-The Fall 2014 application will open in early October.
+We are now accepting applications for Fall 2017 as of October 1, 2016.

 For additional information, please contact: